See this page for information on District activities relating to climate change.

 Many of the choices you make to reduce your personal contribution to the global climate change problem will also reduce air pollution.
 See Tips for Green Living for additional ideas.

-Santa Barbara County county are invited to apply for project grants to reduce energy or cut traffic and pollution at school sites.
-See this page for more info, or contact Mary Byrd at the District at 961-8833.
+Santa Barbara County teachers are invited to apply for project grants to reduce energy or cut traffic and pollution at school sites.
+See this page for more information.

 - California Climate Change Portal (links to agencies, reports, research): www.climatechange.ca.gov